Epistemology gives a Future to Complementarity in Human-AI Interactions: Three Examples of Complementarity in Computational Reliabilism

 \subsection{The technologist dermatologist}

 Consider an experienced dermatologist who routinely uses an AI system that classifies dermoscopic images as benign or malignant in a modern clinic.
-The clinician is an active `technologist:' they consult the system's outputs and uncertainty cues, review disagreement cases, ask colleagues or domain experts when predictions conflict with clinical knowledge, and routinely attend courses on AI-assisted dermatology.
-The AI system is from a well-respected company that published a lot of empirical studies on top journals and documents design, implementation, and maintenance protocols of the AI extensively.
-Furthermore, the clinic organizes routine training courses where the accuracy of AI is compared to those of its dermatologists and human-AI teams.
-Over time, errors and cases of CTP are discussed, analyzing system's failure modes to calibrate the clinician's prediction accordingly.
+The clinician is an active technologist: they consult the system's outputs and uncertainty cues, review disagreement cases, ask colleagues or domain experts when predictions conflict with clinical knowledge, and routinely attend courses on AI-assisted dermatology.
+The AI system is from a well-respected company that has published many empirical studies in leading journals and documents design, implementation, and maintenance protocols of the AI extensively.
+Furthermore, the clinic organizes routine training courses where the accuracy of AI is compared to that of its dermatologists and human-AI teams.
+Over time, errors and cases of CTP are discussed, analyzing the system's failure modes to calibrate the clinician's prediction accordingly.
 The clinic, in turn, runs routine training and audits comparing the performance of the AI, its dermatologists, and their PT-HAIs.
 In CR terms, all three reliability indicator families carry relevant justificatory weight for any patient relying on the AI-assisted clinician's prediction: they are part of highly reliable PT-HAIs.
 Complementarity (\texttt{type-RI$_1$}) strengthens reliability only insofar as gains are non-trivial and achieved without excessive burden onto the clinician.
-Given the increasing expertise of the dermatologist, this burdens decreases over time.
+Given the increasing expertise of the dermatologist, this burden decreases over time.